damodhar918/jammming/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## In Public folder
-  You can find index files which hase html and css files.
+  You can find index files which has html and css files.

 ## In Src folder
   In this folder we find componts required for this **jammming project**.